 IHBS receives UK aid grant to increase inclusive access to Palliative Care in Zimbabwe

-Island Hospice and Bereavement Service UK (IHBS UK) has been awarded a UK aid grant to increase access to palliative care for people living with disabilities in Zimbabwe.
+Island Hospice and Bereavement Service UK (IHBS UK) received a UK aid grant in 2021 for a project to increase inclusive access to Palliative Care for people with disabilities through our partner in Zimbabwe IHH. .

 The grant, which comes from the Government’s Small Charities Challenge Fund, will finance a pilot scheme designed to transform the lives of some of the country’s most vulnerable people.